kentnf/VirusDetect/tools/readme.md

 	$ perl viral_DB_prepare.pl -t download > download.sh
 	$ bash ./download.sh

-\* the 1st command only generate download commands, and the 2nd command will execute the download commands to download all viral sequences and taxonomy database.
+The 1st command only generate download commands, and the 2nd command will execute the download commands to download all viral sequences and taxonomy database.

 ####2. run viral_DB_prepare.pl script to classify virus